Es ist ein Fehler aufgetreten

 2. Partial deliveries are permitted unless they are unreasonable for the Customer with regard to the use expressly agreed in the contract.
 If permitted partial deliveries take place, the transfer of risk shall apply to these.

-3. Our liability in the event of default is determined in Section VI.
+3. Our liability in the event of default is determined in Section VII.

 1. Statutory provisions shall apply for the rights of the Customer on account of material defects and defects of title, unless otherwise specified hereinafter.
 Statutory special provisions shall remain unaffected in all instances of unprocessed merchandise being delivered to a consumer even if such consumer has further processed the merchandise (supplier regress in accordance with Section 478 BGB).